EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/90_how-to-allow-users-to-pay-kv-map.md

          : contract(receiver, code, ds) {}

       // inserts a person if not exists, or updates it if already exists.
-      // the payer for the resources consumed is the account that created the kv::map
+      // the payer is the account_name, specified as input parameter.
-      // object in the first place, the account that owns this smart contract.
       [[eosio::action]]
       void upsert(int id,
          eosio::name account_name,